Mike Pruitt: 1984–1986

 In 1984, Boyce Green took over as the Browns' lead running back.
 Pruitt's playing time declined, as he appeared in 10 games, but only seven as a starter.
 He rushed for 506 yards and six touchdowns on 163 carries.
 The Browns released Pruitt in early September 1985, as part of the final round of cuts before the start of the regular season.
 At the time of his release, Pruitt said he was "surprised, but not bitter."

 Two weeks after being cut by the Browns, Pruitt signed with the Buffalo Bills.
 He appeared in four games, two as a starter, for the 1985 Bills team.
 He carried the ball seven times for the Bills, totaling 24 yards from scrimmage.
 Pruitt joined the Kansas City Chiefs in the middle of the 1985 season.
 He started eight games for the Chiefs in 1985 and gained 366 rushing yards with two touchdowns.
 The following year, Pruitt started 15 games at fullback for the 1986 Kansas City team.
 He gained 448 yards and scored two touchdowns in his final NFL season.

 Career statistics

 Pruitt played in 152 games during his career, rushing for 7,378 yards and 51 touchdowns on 1,844 carries (4.0 yards per carry).
 He also caught 270 passes for 1,860 yards and five touchdowns.
 He ranks third in Browns' franchise history in career rushing yardage trailing only Jim Brown and Leroy Kelly.

+NFL career statistics

 Later years

 After retiring from football, Pruitt owned a Ford dealership in Lima, Ohio, and a Honda dealership in Akron, Ohio.
 He sold his Ford dealership in approximately 2006, then his Honda dealership in 2014.
 As of 2003, he lived in Strongsville, Ohio.

 Pruitt was inducted into the Greater Cleveland Sports Hall of Fame in 2003.
 In 2013, he was named by The Plain Dealer as the 38th best player in Browns' history.
 Currently, he serves as a Jehovah's Witness in Cleveland.